coconup/nomadpi/README.md

 --- | --- | ---
 Webasto | Thermo Top Evo 5 (hydronic) | [link](https://www.ebay.de/itm/115675106017?amdata=enc%3AAQAIAAAAoA7GDa3oY8v9qlv2pZStVRE9wbOMMwdp25yy5Px8jZ83J0aSgGPOQHd8uGdNhld%2BJxY5fBbY6BAXKgCNIcw8DnaRccsX9GkSzRpkk9dg%2FVRmPSmQFuQlvJ%2Fpey7GAZxnh7sFSWc2vRQn99wYKLDzoCHQMC%2B0R2%2FWdBIIMM1ulqvFkcyZY85Jdr%2Bso6e6YirklUUJUuLEyo9LcQ45f700oDs%3D&mkcid=1&mkrid=707-53477-19255-0&siteid=77&campid=5338708652&customid=&toolid=10001&mkevt=1)

-## Getting Started

-Check out [this video](https://www.youtube.com/watch?v=a_yJqSot-Hc) for step-by-step instructions on how to install the stack.

-1. Flash a copy of Raspbian OS lite 64-bit and boot your Raspberry Pi.

-2. SSH into your Raspberry Pi after it booted (this might take some minutes upon first run).
-The command below assumes you chose `pi` as your username and `raspberrypi` as your hostname, while flashing the OS.

-    ```bash
-    ssh pi@raspberrypi.local
-    ```

-3. Install Git and clone this repository:

-    ```bash
-    sudo apt-get install git
-    git clone git@github.com:coconup/nomadpi.git ~/nomadpi
-    ```

-4. Run the installation script:

-    ```bash
-    cd ~/nomadpi
-    ./install.sh
-    ```

-    This script installs all necessary services, `direnv`, Docker and Docker Compose.
-It will reboot the Pi after it runs.

-5. Start the stack:

-    ```bash
-    cd ~/nomadpi
-    docker-compose up -d
-    ```

-    This command will start all the defined services in the background.

-## Services and resources

-#### Core services

-  - **nomadPi React**: React-based frontend ([GitHub project](https://github.com/coconup/nomadpi-react)).
-Access it at http://raspberrypi.local:3000.

-  - **Portainer CE**: Web-based Docker management interface.
-Access it at http://raspberrypi.local:9000.

-  - **Frigate**: AI-powered surveillance service for CCTV that employs real-time object detection and alerts for enhanced security monitoring.
-Access it at http://raspberrypi.local:5000.

-  - **nomadPi Core API**: Node-RED-based core API for controlling the nomadPi hardware ([GitHub project](https://github.com/coconup/nomadpi-core-api)).
-Access it at http://raspberrypi.local:1880.

-  - **nomadPi Automation API**: Node-RED-based automation API ([GitHub project](https://github.com/coconup/nomadpi-automation-api)).
-Access it at http://raspberrypi.local:1881.

-  - **nomadPi App API**: Node.js API serving the React application ([GitHub project](https://github.com/coconup/nomadpi-app-api)).
-Access it at http://raspberrypi.local:3001.

-#### Additional Services

-  - **GPSD**: GPS daemon container.

-  - **Mosquitto**: MQTT broker for communication between services.

-  - **MariaDB**: MariaDB database for storing configuration data.

-  - **Zigbee2mqtt**: Zigbee to MQTT bridge.

-  - **Cloudflared tunnel**: Container for running Cloudflare Tunnel.

-  - **Nextcloud client**: Client for backing up your data onto a remote Nextcloud installation.

 ## Supporting the project

 If you feel like it, you can financially support the project in one of these ways: